 Philosophy | Critical Theory | Africana Studies

-In addition to the 35-odd academic books he has authored, co-authored, or edited, Appiah is the author or co-author of hundreds of journal, magazine, and newspaper articles and book chapters, both academic and aimed at a popular audience.
-The recipient of honorary degrees and other awards far too numerous to mention, Appiah has also lectured very widely around the world, and has published three novels and a volume of poetry.
+In addition to the 35-odd academic books he has authored, co-authored, or edited, Appiah is the author or co-author of hundreds of journals, magazines, newspaper articles, and book chapters aimed at both the academic world and popular audiences.
+He has also lectured around the world and published three novels and a volume of poetry.

 History | Jurisprudence | Africana Studies